 Here he is ruminating about the failed rebirth of NEW WORLDS:

 “NEW WORLDS was never a nostalgic enterprise.
 But, perhaps, publishing a speculative fiction magazine is.
 I had drinks with an editor in publishing last night who remains apoplectic that sf magazines stubbornly refuse to meet the future, change tack, publicise or advertise.
 We laughed about still not knowing how many copies INTERZONE sells per issue, and how few people seem to know it’s still going.”

-There is a booming industry of SF zines that have done just that.
+There is a booming industry of SF zines that has done just that.
 They as a whole have met the future, have changed tack, have publicized, and have advertised.
 Obviously, I feel that Apex Magazine has done a fine job navigating the digital wave and the onset of Kindle madness.
 We’re not the only ones.
 Lightspeed Magazine, Clarkesworld Magazine, Beneath Ceaseless Skies, Tor.com, and Daily Science Fiction are others, to name a few.
-All these zines have been around for years and consistently publish high quality, award-winning SF/F short fiction.
-And for every failed experiment like New Worlds, there are new pro zines like Uncanny Magazine and Buzzy Mag.
+All these zines have been around for years and consistently publish high-quality, award-winning SF/F short fiction.

 These numbers weren’t accomplished by sitting on our collective butts doing nothing (here I’m speaking for all the publishers/editors of the zines mentioned earlier).
 We’ve met the future.
 We are the future.

 Jason Sanford says this about contemporary zines…

 But the successful magazines of our genre — wow, they are of an entirely different level of creation.
 Successful genre magazines don’t merely publish stories.
 Instead, they cultivate authors and readers.
 They build movements and styles.
 They stand astride the genre and chart our genre into new and unpredictable directions.